kopczyn12/OPSI2024/README.md

 Upon completion, the pipeline outputs:

 - CSV Files: Containing detailed metrics like SSIM and PSNR for each tested configuration.
-- Plots: Visualizations of SSIM and PSNR across different ranks.
+- Plots: Visualizations of SSIM and PSNR across different ranks (Collective and individual cases).
 - Denoised Images: For each input image, the results folder will contain a visual representation of the denoised output.

 Explore the results folder to review the denoised images and quantitative metrics.
 This comprehensive output allows for a thorough analysis of the algorithm performances under various conditions.